 - How does your program or service benefit customers?

 - Does the copy motivate them to keep reading?

 This is where it’s helpful to have demographic information, marketing personas and any other insights that break down your audience and what matters most to them.

 Tip 2: Craft an impactful subject line

 Before your customers can engage with your marketing campaign, they first have to click into the email.
 A great subject line makes all the difference.
-According to Questline performance metrics, the sweet spot for subject lines is 50 characters or fewer.
+According to Questline Digital performance metrics, the sweet spot for subject lines is 50 characters or fewer.
 Your subject line should make it clear what customers will learn in as few of words as possible.